tse-lao/housebuying/src/pages/legal/eligibility.md

 ---
-title: Coming soon..
+title: Eligibility
-description: We will be writing something here..
+description: Such a long and difficult work
 ---

-We will be writing a whole lot..
+Visa or residency requirements and restrictions on property purchases for non-residents.

 ---

-## Please be patient...
+## Visa
+### residency requirement and restrictions